Odufa1/DSA-Project-Documentation./README.md

 e-commerce analytics solutions to sellers on platforms like Amazon.
 My team has been tasked with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.

+### Data Source

+The primary souce of Data used here is Amazon Case Study.csv and this file was confidentially shared with the sole purpose of Data Analysis and getting answers to questions and solutions to answers.